rigtsm/linux-web-server-configuration/README.md

 ## Authentication process.
 We will generate a key pair in our local/client machine and after we will move the .pub in our server (vargrant machine) in the way to enable ssh key authentication.

-Generating a key-pair using ssh-kyegen

-    ssh-keygen # saved them on ~/.ssh/linuxCourse

-The ssh-keygen have generated two files
+Generating a key-pair using ssh-kyegenInitial Server Setup The ssh-keygen have generated two files

 - linuxCourse